NXT TakeOver: Toronto (2019): Aftermath

+Johnny Gargano made his first appearance since TakeOver: Toronto on the September 11 episode of NXT.
+He talked about his career on the NXT brand when he was interrupted by Shane Thorne.
+After Thorne mocked Gargano's accomplishments, Gargano performed a Superkick on Thorne, and stated that he would be staying with the brand.

+A rematch between The Street Profits (Angelo Dawkins and Montez Ford) and The Undisputed Era (Bobby Fish and Kyle O'Reilly) for the NXT Tag Team Championship was scheduled for the August 28 episode of NXT, which The Undisputed Era won.

 The 2019 TakeOver: Toronto would be the last in the TakeOver: Toronto chronology, which was a subseries of TakeOvers that were held at the same venue in Toronto, Ontario, Canada.
 It was also the last NXT TakeOver held before the NXT brand became recognized as one of WWE's three main brands in September, although the brand reverted, in part, to its developmental roots in September 2021.